Teri Silver is a journalist, commercial copywriter, editor, broadcast anchor, and public relations specialist.

-Broadcast radio is, and will continue to be, a powerful source for entertainment and information.
-With stations now partially (or fully) automated -- and the fact that so many corporations are dictating the day-to-day decisions of programming and sound delivery -- the business of radio is vastly different from years past.
+Broadcast radio is a powerful source of entertainment and information.
+With stations now partially (or fully) automated—and the fact that so many corporations are dictating the day-to-day decisions of programming and sound delivery—the business of radio is vastly different from years past.
 Radio station operators know that sound quality is part of everyday management, but what is the audience actually hearing?
 Poor sound and the way it's produced can lead to messages that are partially or completely lost.
 Radio employees (past and present) offer some “sound” advice on ways to improve the overall package.

-Determine how well your radio station is disseminating its message; the best way to do this is to listen.
-Listen to the station, to your employees and, most importantly, to the audience.
+Want to determine how well your radio station is disseminating its message?
+The best way to do this is to listen.
+Listen to the station, to your employees, and, most importantly, to the audience.
 Start right now!
 Take a few moments to look past the corporate guidelines and listen to what industry personnel (people who know and LOVE radio) have to say on the subject.

 The business of radio has definitely evolved but the main focus for any single station is its effectiveness at serving the community.

 “Radio’s final ace in the hole is being local.
 Once it forgets that—game over.”

 "One-size-fits-all" playlists have no local or regional feel and that is definitely noticeable; especially to those who listen to multiple stations in various cities.
 But mostly, local personalities are great station brand ambassadors.
 Audiences want to “connect” with the voices they hear every day and meet these "celebrities” at community events and promotions.
 Certainly, it may not be financially possible to operate with in-house talent 24 hours a day, seven days a week.
 However, keeping satellite (out of town) contributions to a bare minimum is ideal for the overall sound of your local radio station.